-- The Language Access Plan and resources the proposed project has or will create to support victims with limited English proficiency throughout their engagement with the transitional housing project. - The resources the proposed project has or will create to support victims who are Deaf or Hard of hearing or living with disabilities throughout their engagement with the transitional housing project. - 3.
-How the proposed project will collect feedback from victims and incorporate their suggestions for improvements.
+- The Language Access Plan and resources the proposed project has or will create to support victims with limited English proficiency throughout their engagement with the project-funded services. - 2.
+The resources the proposed project has or will create to support victims who are Deaf or hard of hearing or living with disabilities throughout their engagement with the project-funded services.

+3. How the proposed project will collect feedback from victims and incorporate their suggestions for improvements.